 Choir at St. Mark's: We offer choral opportunities for singers from age 6 and up, with our Children's Choir, Boys & Girls Choir, and the Chancel Choir.
 Please click here to learn more.

-Dance Studio: Founded more than 20 years ago by a member of our parish, the late Mary Craighill, the St. Mark's Dance Studio has been training dancers primarily in ballet and jazz.
-Classes for both children and adults, beginner and advanced, are available and open to both parish members and the community.
-Private ballroom lessons are also available for wedding parties.
-For more information, please contact Rosie Brooks at 202/543-0054.
+Dance Studio: Founded more than 50 years ago by parishioner and professional dancer, the late Mary Craighill, the St. Mark's Dance Studio has been training dancers in ballet and jazz.
+In years past, the Dance Company performed in the DC area as well as traveling to the then-USSR.
+Classes for children and adults, beginner through advanced, are open to both parishioners and the community.
+Exercise classes and private ballroom lessons for wedding parties are available.
+The Studio is open and active six days a week.
+For more information: Rosie Brooks, Director, 202/543-0054.

-Yoga Center: For more than 20 years the St. Marks Yoga Center has offered time for meditation and body awareness.
+Yoga Center: For nearly 40 years the St. Marks Yoga Center has offered time for meditation and body awareness.
 All are welcome.